-Start your video with: “My name is ________ and I’m telling this quilt story for the Known & Unknown exhibition.”.
-Or, “My name is __________ and this is a story about this quilt, _______________ which is featured in the Known & Unknown exhibition”.
+- Start your video with: “My name is ________ and I’m telling this quilt story for [any special event here]”.
+Or, “My name is __________ and this is a story about this quilt, _______________ which is featured in [special event]”.
 What’s important is that we get your name and ideally, the exhibit’s name.
 If that seems like a mouthful, consider making a cue-card you can tape next to the camera so you can read it while filming.

-Then, start talking!
+- Then, start talking!
 We’d love it if you’d share whatever you consider to be the story of this quilt.
 If you’re the maker, you might talk about inspiration, technique, background of a historical moment that relates to the quilt, and the way the quilt’s story is visible (or invisible) on its surface.
 If you’re a collector, you might share what you know, and how you know it, about the quilt’s life: provenance, maker, materials, region, age, and what drew you to the quilt.
-Keep in mind the exhibit theme, but you don’t have to limit it to just what you know vs. what you don’t.
+Keep in mind the exhibit theme, if there is one.

 Here are a few Go Tell It! videos that you might take a look at before beginning: